Autonomy & Energy

 Realistic values: Base approximately 480 W, expandable up to approximately 800 W for more freedom.

 What matters is not just peak performance, but daily energy generation.
 Modern systems increasingly use flexible, ultra-thin solar panels instead of rigid modules – lighter, flatter, and more resistant to vibrations and terrain stress.
+How a solar system is built is explained in How Solar Energy Works in a Campervan.

 3. Gas-Free or Not: The Autonomy Threshold